boardzilla/boardzilla-docs/docs/cookbook/best_practices.md

 # Best Practices
 Recipies that will help you achieve success easier.

+## Build the Game Before the UI
+The default UI will likely be sufficient to develop your game.
+Spend type implementing the rules to your game before you spend a bunch of time on UI layout.

 ## Break Pieces Into Modules
 Turn your lists of game pieces, such as Cards into modules.
 This will keep your main game code less cluttered and easier to follow: